kapelner/Stat101_Summer_2011/README.md

 The repository contains:

-1) syllabus and course outline (lecture titles with dates)
+1) lectures (the recordings as MP3's and my notes scanned as PDF documents)
-2) lectures (the recordings as MP3's and my notes scanned as PDF documents)
+2) all five homework assignments
-3) all five homework assignments
+3) homework solutions (as jpg's and videos on youtube except HW5)
-4) homework solutions (as jpg's and videos on youtube except HW5)
+4) midterm exam and final exam (with grading rubric and solutions)
-5) midterm exam and final exam (with grading rubric and solutions)
+5) in-class demos
-6) in-class demos
+6) reference materials (distribution tables and miscellaneous)
-7) reference materials (distribution tables and miscellaneous)
+7) course outline (lecture titles with dates)

 Below are links to the homework video solutions: